heyrocker/docsy-example/content/en/docs/reference/_index.md

 ---
 title: Reference
-description: Low level reference docs for your project.
+description: Show your user how to work through some end to end examples.
+date: 2017-01-04
 weight: 9
 ---